Talk to a human at [email protected]!

 - We meet up in the Mezzanine area of the Martin Luther King Library at San Jose State University at 7:30 pm on Thursdays.
 Come by and say hi to us.
 We don’t bite.

-- All you have to do is make an account on our website, join our Facebook group, or join our slack chat.
-Even then, if you attend our meetings regularly we’ll consider you as a member (although I highly encourage you to join our website, slack chat, and facebook group for updates).
+- All you have to do is make an account on our website, join our Facebook group, or join our discord server.
+Even then, if you attend our meetings regularly we’ll consider you as a member (although I highly encourage you to join our website, discord server, and facebook group for updates).

 - Nothing!
 Just come on by!